 My art is an exploration of African American cultural identity and experience.
 I also consider how beauty is defined in society.
-I create photomontage portraits using digitally manipulated images, with antique dolls and African sculptures as the foundation.
+I create digital collage portraits and composites, often with antique dolls and African sculptures as the foundation.
 I use old dolls because like history they are bruised and imperfect but can be remolded to represent a different perspective.
-Found objects and textures discovered on our rural property serve as inspiration and are collected and/or photographed in situ to be incorporated into the pieces.
+Vintage documents and images, and found objects and textures discovered on our rural property serve as inspiration and are collected and scanned or photographed to be incorporated into the pieces.

 The process is driven by the materials at hand with many substitutions and modifications along the way, with the finished pieces sometimes barely resembling the original concept.